-- learn the fundamentals on flow in open channels. - Relate the theory and practice the problems in most economical sections. - Acquaint the varied flow, profile determination and energy dissipation. - Aware the pumps and to solve real world problems. - Design the various types of turbines and analyze the issues associated with hydraulic machines.
+- Introduce the students to various hydraulic engineering problems like open channel flows and hydraulic machines. - Relate the theory and practice of problems in hydraulic engineering. - Acquaint the fluid properties and its applications in civil engineering. - Aware to use fluid statics, kinematics and dynamics to develop basic equations and to solve real world problems. - Design the various types of pumps and turbines and analyze the issues associated with hydraulic machines.